Last Updated: March 26, 2023

 If you have a dead mall, you need to learn about shopping center redevelopment right away.
-It's nearly universal to go into denial first, but try to jump right on it when you notice an increasing rate of empty stores.
+It's nearly universal to go into denial first, but try to jump right on it when you notice an increasing percentage of empty stores.
 If you ignore the situation, it won't improve; it will in fact deteriorate.
 Here we are speaking to both city governments and concerned neighbors and neighborhood associations.
 Mall owners tend to "keep a stiff upper lip" and act like they are not concerned, but community support will be welcomed once they admit there is a problem.

 This problem surfaces in almost every metropolitan area and in smaller cities as well.
 In fact, the term "dead mall" has become enough a part of the vocabulary of the U.S. Dead mall is the term for a shopping mall that feel lifeless, has many vacant storefronts, and lacks the traffic to generate excitement and a positive sales environment.
 There's even a fun dead malls website devoted to the topic.

 In a mall, all stores are interdependent to some extent.
-Due to decline in retail shopping in stores, mixed use development is often your only real solution, but because you depend on sales tax, perhaps, you don't want to acknowledge that.
+Due to decline in retail shopping in stores, mixed use development is often your only real solution, but your dependence on sales tax may make it hard to acknowledge that.

 You can spot a dead mall by looking at the parking lot.
 If

 there are very few cars near the doors, start learning about shopping

 Nearly every shopping mall is doomed to failure sometime.
 Shopping centers lack the diversity of a true city or town shopping experience.

-The theme park atmosphere can exude only one basic mood, so just as theme parks would grow old to most of you if you visited them every couple of weeks or every month, people become bored with malls, especially since they are remarkably similar regardless of what city you are visiting.
+The theme park atmosphere can exude only one basic mood, so just as theme parks would grow old to most of you if you visited them every couple of weeks or every month, people have become quite bored with malls, especially since they are remarkably similar regardless of what city you are visiting.

 From this perspective shopping center redevelopment is inevitable and should be as creative as possible.